 Leveraging GC AI’s Capabilities

-Use Your Knowledge Base
+Use Your Files

 Using Emojis for Clarity